daveyarwood/blog.djy.io/src/_posts/2019-10-11-writing-music-with-alda-1.md

 ## Text editor plugin

-There are [Alda plugins available for a handful of text editors][alda-plugins].
+There are [Alda plugins available for various text editors][alda-plugins].
 The Vim and Emacs plugins, in particular, give you the ability to play back the contents of your file (or just parts of it, e.g. what you have currently selected) just by pressing a couple of keys.